SirWumpus/post4/README.md

 - - -
 ### FLUSH
 ( -- )
-Save and free all dirty buffers.
+Save and free all dirty block buffers.

 - - -
 ### FM/MOD